Google ‘actively investigating’ reports of OLED burn-in issues on Pixel 2 XL displays

 The Google Pixel 2 XL may have just launched this past week, but over the weekend reports began to surface that the device’s OLED screen was already exhibiting signs of burn-in, which left UI elements faintly evident after switching screens.

-A Google spokesperson confirmed that the company was looking into the reports.
+A Google spokesperson confirmed that the company was looking into the reports:

 The Pixel 2 XL screen has been designed with an advanced POLED technology, including QHD+ resolution, wide color gamut, and high contrast ratio for natural and beautiful colors and renderings.
 We put all of our products through extensive quality testing before launch and in the manufacturing of every unit.
 We are actively investigating this report.